michaelnetbiz/soup-heads/content/privacy/index.md

     uses technology or other means to access, index, frame or link to the Services (including the Content) that is not authorized by Michaelnet (including by removing, disabling, bypassing, or circumventing any content protection or access control mechanisms intended to prevent the unauthorized download, stream capture, linking, framing, reproduction, access to, or distribution of the Services);
     involves accessing the Services (including the Content) through any automated means, including “robots,” “spiders,” or “offline readers” (other than by individually performed searches on publicly accessible search engines for the sole purpose of, and solely to the extent necessary for, creating publicly available search indices – but not caches or archives – of the Services and excluding those search engines or indices that host, promote, or link primarily to infringing or unauthorized content);
     introduces viruses or any other computer code, files, or programs that interrupt, destroy, or limit the functionality of any computer software or hardware or telecommunications equipment;
-    damages, disables, overburdens, impairs, or gains unauthorized access to the Services, including Michaelnet’s servers, computer network, or user accounts;
+    damages, disables, overburdens, impairs, or gains unauthorized access to the Services, including Michaelnet's servers, computer network, or user accounts;
     removes, modifies, disables, blocks, obscures or otherwise impairs any advertising in connection with the Services (including the Content);
     uses the Services to advertise or promote services that are not expressly approved in advance in writing by Michaelnet;
-    collects information in violation of Michaelnet’s Privacy Policy;
+    collects information in violation of Michaelnet's Privacy Policy;
     collects information about users for the purpose of sending, facilitating, or encouraging unsolicited bulk or other communications;
     furthers any means of fraudulent activity, including identity theft;
     encourages conduct that would constitute a criminal offense or give rise to civil liability;
     violates these Terms or any guidelines or policies posted by Michaelnet;
-    interferes with any other party’s use and enjoyment of the Services; or attempts to do any of the foregoing.
+    interferes with any other party's use and enjoyment of the Services; or attempts to do any of the foregoing.

 #### 5.2: Use of our Site is a privilege, not a right!:Michaelnet reserves the right to immediately terminate or restrict your account or your use of the Services at any time, without notice or liability, if Michaelnet determines or reasonably believes in its sole discretion that you have breached these Terms, violated any law, rule, or regulation, engaged in other inappropriate conduct, or for any other business reason.
 We prefer to avoid such termination; we may use technical measures to block or restrict your prohibited access to our site and you agree not to circumvent, avoid, or bypass such restrictions.
 We also reserve the right to take appropriate legal action against you.